shanehoey/worddoc/docs/_pages/about.md

  * PowerShell 5 (should work on powershell 3 or 4 as well)
  * Microsoft Word 2016 (should work on Word 2010/2013 as well)

-## License
+### License
  This PowerShell Script Module is free distributed under the [MIT License](/license)

 >## Using this Module Commercially ?
-> Lots of hours have gone into the module and example scripts development, So your [small donation](https://www.paypal.me/shanehoey) of a few dollars is much appreciated, and will help me continue improving.
+>Lots of hours have gone into the module and example scripts development, So your [small donation](https://www.paypal.me/shanehoey) of a few dollars is much appreciated, and will help me continue improving.
- {: .notice--warning}
+{: .notice--info}